 ~ Sri Ramana Maharshi ~

-Awakening is a self discovery process, it occurs spontaneously, for whatever reason, the ego or false self somehow let’s go so that a higher self or spirit can arise within.
+Awakening is a self discovery process, either using a direct or progressive path to self realization, it occurs spontaneously, for whatever reason, the ego or false self somehow let’s go so that a higher self or spirit can arise within.
 Spiritual awakening implies the return of what the Taoists call the original spirit, or what Jung called the true self, it is this return of spirit that makes us truly human.

 To help you in the awakening process, in a meditative environment, start with surrendering and letting go of everything you think are and everything think you know.
 Just for a short time remain empty, practice being no one, no thing, no where, in no time and in no space, just be aware of being aware, identify as awareness.
 Practice this regularly and you may just discover your true nature.

-There are some excellent spiritual teachers on You Tube that teach this type of direct seeing, such as Ramana Maharshi, Papaji, Mooji, Sadhguru, GP Walsh, Eckhart Tolle, Ram Dass, Allan Watts, among many others, find one that resonates with you.
+There are some excellent spiritual teachers that helped me reach self realization and liberation.
+You can find them on You Tube, they teach this type of direct seeing, Ramana Maharshi, Papaji, Mooji and Shunyamurti find one that resonates with you.

 “Step into the fire of self-discovery.
 This fire will not burn you, it will only burn what you are not.”